 The Yorkshire club had taken the lead through Luciano Becchio, but The Blues scored all five goals in the second half to propel themselves into a semifinal tie against Swansea.

-Juan Mata equalised for the Londoners just two minutes into the second period, and Warnock believes that was a turning-point in the game.
+Juan Mata equalized for the Londoners just two minutes into the second period, and Warnock believes that was a turning point in the game.

 The former QPR and Crystal Palace manager went on to admit that goalkeeper Jamie Ashdown was to blame for Mata’s goal as it slipped through his hands and into the net.

 "When you're a goalie you make a mistake and it counts," he added.
 "When you're anywhere else on the pitch you get away with it.